What is coaching?

 The beauty of coaching is allowing the client to direct the conversation, to explore the options possibilities, and to move forward knowing that this is the best answer they have.
 All of this comes from within the client.

-Now, there are going to be times when the coach will offer advice or guidance, but it is all in place to serve the client, and only if the client feels it aligns with their desires and needs.
+Now, there are going to be plenty of times when the coach will offer advice or guidance, but it is all in place to serve the client, and only if the client feels it aligns with their big picture goals and desires.
 The coach never assumes they know better.

-For example, when I do business coaching with entrepreneurs, I will often do so alongside my workbook that takes them step-by-step through best practices for business.
+For example, I offer a business workbook that takes my small business owners step-by-step through best practices for business.
 These are best practices through my lens and perspective.
-If they’re not right for you, that’s the right answer for you and I respect that.
-(See how I’m not pushing my way on you?)
+If these best practices are not right for them, that’s the right answer for them, and I respect that.
+(See how I’m not pushing my way onto them?)

 #3: Only damaged people need coaches.